 What if the Offender Was Never Charged or Escaped a Conviction?

 One of the most challenging aspects of a typical personal injury case, such as that of a traffic collision, is proving negligence.
 How did the crash occur and who is responsible for causing it?
 This is not always the most difficult part of an assault or battery personal injury claim, as the at-fault party may have already been charged with the crime.
 However, in many cases it is possible to successfully win a personal injury lawsuit even if the other party was not charged with a crime or was not convicted.
 In many cases of spousal abuse, no charges are filed, and when charges are filed, convictions can be rare.
-According to a study done by Psychology Today, only one in four cases of domestic violence is reported to the police, only one in five of reported abuses were investigated by police (police dismissed the others), and only three in five of those investigated by police led to arrests.
-For those that were arrested, only one in three end up with charges filed against them.
+According to a study done by Psychology Today, only one in four cases of domestic violence is reported to the police.
+For those that are arrested for domestic violence, only one in three end up with charges filed against them.
 Of those that get charged, only half are convicted.
 In the end, only a fraction of domestic violence perpetrators are convicted and less than two percent spend any time in jail.

 How Severe Are Your Damages?